sticklight-io/declarai/docs/docs/src/beginners-guide/controlling-task-behavior.md

 ```

 1. We've updated the return value to allow for the creation of a dictionary of movie names and descriptions.
-2. We enforce the description of the return value to ensure the model understands the expected output.
+2. We re-enforce the description of the return value to ensure the model understands the expected output.

 ```python
 print(movie_recommender(user_input="I want to watch a movie about space"))